 Sephora product page first-screen view: expected navigation in the website header, easily recognizable for e-commerce shoppers, super obvious call-to-action button, arrows used as the clearest directional cues for most users around the web, focus on the item presented in different visuals and highlights important and influencing decision-making for the target audience.

 Power of Known Patterns

 The power of habit plays a big role in the products of this kind.
-Choosing layout, menus, or icons, which stand too far from the ones users are generally accustomed to, often brings confusion and frustration.
+Choosing a layout, menus, or icons that stand too far from the ones users are generally accustomed to often brings confusion and frustration.
 For a simple example, the usage of any other image instead of a magnifying glass to mark the search field can result in a bad user experience as buyers know that visual symbol and will look for it.
 If you are ready for such experiments, take time to test them well and ensure that customers are ready for them, too.

 Narrowing the focus, we may also talk about the power of habit for a particular e-commerce website.
-You could have read numerous reviews of “poor UX design” of this or that e-commerce giant, breathing fire and brimstone into old-fashioned solutions or complex navigation.
+You could have read numerous reviews of the “poor UX design” of this or that e-commerce giant, breathing fire and brimstone into old-fashioned solutions or complex navigation.
 However, thinking deeper, it’s easy to understand that they activate the power of habit as a major approach of respect to their buyers, as plenty of their customers have been with them for many years.
-It’s not because they don’t know how to change, it’s because at some stages of business development the cost of change may be too high.
-It doesn’t mean that the changes are never made, they are just not as revolutionary and made in small steps.
+It’s not because they don’t know how to change; it’s because, at some stages of business development, the cost of change may be too high.
+It doesn’t mean that the changes are never made; they are just not as revolutionary and made in small steps.

 Product page above-the-fold view on Etsy marketplace

 Scannability and Skimmability